AdminXVII/go-libsse/README.md

 [Server-sent events](http://www.html5rocks.com/en/tutorials/eventsource/basics/) is a method of continuously sending data from a server to the browser, rather than repeatedly requesting it, replacing the "long polling way".

-`go-sse` is a small library to create a Server-Sent Events server in Go.
+`go-libsse` is a small, thread-safe library to create a Server-Sent Events server in Go.

 ## Features